madebybo/mr.bo-co/site/content/work/lookbook.md

 timeline: April 2016 - August 2016
 tags: [mcommerce, mobile, design]
 images:
-  background: lookbook/lookbook-background.png
+  background: lookbook-background.png
-  device: device-Samsung-Galaxy-S8.png
+  device: Samsung-Galaxy-S8.png
   showcase:
-    - lookbook/lookbook.gif
+    - lookbook.gif
 overview: A concept that came out of primary consumer design research on how people discover and purchase brands/products, Lookbook presents a group of products in their natural setting (a room of furniture, a model wearing clothing items, etc.), and allows individual items to be clicked to explore more within the format.
 team: business opration <br> ux research <br> ux design <br> engineering <br> a/b testing <br> data insights
 role: product lead